CodeYourFuture/fundamentals-blockly/exercises/array_while_loops.md

 Finally, let's show the right emoji next to each fruit.

-(Before doing this, make sure you have renamed your first array of fruits to "fruits")
+(Before doing this, make sure you have renamed your first array of fruits to `fruits`)

-1. Create a second array which will be called "emojis" and will contain each of your emojis (🍎, 🍌, 🍒)
+1. Create a second array which will be called `emojis` and will contain each of your emojis (🍎, 🍌, 🍒)

 2. Replace the 🍎 block inside your loop with the appropriate `get and remove the first item from the array` block.